There are only a finite number of excluded minors for the class of bicircular matroids: Connectivity and separations in bicircular matroids

 \section{Connectivity and separations in bicircular matroids}

 A \emph{separation} of a matroid $M$ is a partition $(A,B)$ of its ground set; we call $A$ and $B$ the \emph{sides} of the separation.
 A \emph{$k$-separation} of $M$ is a separation $(A,B)$ with both $|A|, |B| \geq k$ and $r(A) + r(B) - r(E) < k$.
 A matroid $M$ is \emph{$k$-connected} if $M$ has no $l$-separation with $l<k$.
 A \emph{vertical $k$-separation} of $M$ is a $k$-separation $(A,B)$ with both $r(A), r(B) \geq k$.
-Note that if $(A,B)$ is a 2-separation in a connected matroid that is not vertical, then either $A$ or $B$ is a subset of a parallel class.
+A matroid is \emph{vertically $k$-connected} if it has no vertical $l$-separation with $l<k$.
+Note that if $(A,B)$ is a 2-separation in a connected matroid that is not vertical, then one of $A$ or $B$ is a subset of a parallel class.

 A \emph{separation} of a graph $G$ is a partition $(A,B)$ of its edge set; $A$ and $B$ are its \emph{sides}.
 For a subset $A$ of edges of $G$, we denote by $V(A)$ the set of vertices of $G$ with an incident edge in $A$.
 A \emph{$k$-separation} of $G$ is a separation $(A,B)$ with $|V(A) \cap V(B)| = k$.
 A separation $(A,B)$ is \emph{proper} if both $V(A)-V(B)$ and $V(B)-V(A)$ are non-empty.
 A graph is \emph{$k$-connected} if it has at least $k+1$ vertices and has no proper $l$-separation with $l < k$.
 A loop in a graph is an edge with just one end and a loop in a matroid is a circuit of size one; context will prevent any possible confusion.